JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 ## Known Issues

+- DLC3 Route is currently inaccessible, support will come at later date.
 - Report any lag issues to me (jacecascade on discord) immediately, not sure if I got it all.

 ## Special Thanks and Credits